 F.A.I.T.H.
 Initiatives: Wrap-Around Workshop Topics to Equip Ministries on Addiction Prevention

 GOAL comes alongside your team to provide additional educational support to equip and sustain your program/ministry.
 If you would like a GOAL trainer to provide education on any of the topics listed below, contact GOAL at 717-824-3310 or email Paige Harker at email@example.com.
 We look forward to working with you to bring healing to our community.

 - Addiction as a Family Disease – 6-hr workshop that can be divided into two 3-hr sessions.
 In two 6-hr sessions, participants prepare and present their own Genograms.
 Participants receive a booklet.

 - Addiction, Family Issues, Recovery, and Healing – Special 3-hr training for clergy with Manual.
 Clergy keeps manual and pamphlets.

 - Congregational Awareness and Empowerment or How Addiction Affects Members of Your Congregation – Basic 6-hr workshop that can be facilitated in two 3-hr sessions or one 6-hr session.
 Trainer presentations and panel discussion.

 - Coping after Overdose death – 4-hr trainer presentation with participant activities and handouts.

 - Healing Hope for Bruised Souls – An in-depth 8-hr workshop (in two segments) for Stephen and Care ministers with a teaching manual that covers addition and mental health issues, assessment tools, and describing the healing process.
 Participants keep manual.
 Pastoral Care situations discussed.

 - Heroin Epidemic: In Your Community; In your Congregation; Hope and Help – 6-hr workshop that can be divided into two 3-hr sessions.
 Trainer presentations and panel discussion.

 - Interventions – An 8-hr workshop divided into 2 sessions.

 - Is Addiction a Disease?
 In this 4-6 hr workshop, a presenter explains the spiritual, psychological, relational and spiritual aspects of addiction.

-- Mentoring Issues – A 3-hr guided discussion on how to help and how not to help, with a special emphasis on enabling.
+- Mentoring Issues – A 3-hr guided discussion on how to help and how not to help, with a special emphasis on enabling behaviors.

 - Opioid Dependency: Reviving and Caring – Two hr. trainer presentation and demonstration of administering Narcan.
 Participants receive a kit, Narcan, and resource booklet.